benshimonz/V1/README.md

 ## E-combiner

 An E-combiner combines two or more branches (not necessarily of the same quantifier).
-On its left side are entitie,s and on its right side either:
+On its left side are entities and on its right side either:

 * A relationship / a path (optionally preceded by an 'X', crossed arrow, 'O' or 'L')
 * A green rectangle (entity's property value constraints / tag)